 Students engage in critical analysis of punishment practices and theories, including rationales of punishment and alternatives to incarceration such as restorative justice and rehabilitative approaches.

-Prerequisite: SOC 207 or consent of department chair.
+Prerequisite: Any 200-level sociology course or consent of department chair.

 Offered: Fall, Spring, Summer.